yalicee/march-23-be-rated-restaurants/README.md

 3. Router for the API
 4. Controllers for each route
 5. We wil need a spec folder and a spec file in order to test all our end-points.
-6. Connect to your database with the pg-promise library
+6. Connect to your database with the node-postgres library
 7. Return or insert/update the data required for each route as described below.

 ### Postgresql commands